DataDog/integrations-core/cisco_aci/tests/README.md

 ## How to test cisco_aci

 It is not possible to test this integration with a simple docker-compose environment on which to run the agent.
 This document lists some of the available options to test this integration.
-Note that installing a real cisco ACI environment is out of the topic as it requires a custom hardware setup.
+Note that installing a real cisco ACI environment is not feasible as it requires a custom hardware setup.

 ### Unit tests